GLOBAL MARKETS-World stocks rise on talk of G20 action

 G20 leaders meet in Mexico on Monday and Tuesday as the results of the Greek vote and market reactions emerge.

-In Europe, the FTSE Eurofirst 300 index of top European shares closed up almost 1.0 percent, with European bank stocks climbing 1.8 percent.
+In Europe, the FTSE Eurofirst 300 index of top European shares was up almost 1.0 percent, with European bank stocks climbing 1.6 percent.

-German Bund futures, another traditional safe haven, extended gains, accelerating their rise after the release of the U.S. economic data.
-Bund futures rose to 142.36, up 53 ticks on the day.
+German Bund futures extended gains, accelerating their rise after the release of the U.S. economic data.
+Bund futures rose to 142.33, up 50 ticks on the day.

 Feb 24 Speciality chemicals maker Sika on Friday posted a 21.8 percent rise in net profit for 2016 and said it will propose an increased dividend for 2016.